Updated on: 11/13/2019

 Victims of the I-5 bridge collapse would be well advised to seek legal assistance as quickly so their attorney could hire a bridge construction/safety expert as soon as possible.
 Evidence will begin to erode or disappear in the days and weeks following the accident.
 It is important to preserve evidence that may be vital to the victim’s case.

-Attorney Chris Davis and the team at Davis Law Group have experience handling lawsuits against the State of Washington, against trucking companies (including Canadian trucking companies) and motor vehicle accidents.
+Top-rated Seattle injury attorney Chris Davis and the team at Davis Law Group have experience handling lawsuits against the State of Washington, against trucking companies (including Canadian trucking companies) and motor vehicle accidents.
 If you or someone you know has been injured in any type of accident contact Davis Law Group for a free consultation at 206-727-4000.